Village Wooing: Productions

 The play was first performed on 16 April 1934 in Dallas, Texas, by the Little Theatre Company.
 Two weeks later, on 1 May, it was produced for the first time in England by the Wells Repertory Players, at Tunbridge Wells with Christopher Fry as A. Sybil Thorndike and Arthur Wontner gave the first London performance some months later at the Little Theatre in the Adelphi.

 Adaptations

 Village Wooing was first shown on television in 1952 with Michael Golden as "A" and Ellen Pollock as "Z".
 There was an ITV version in 1979 starring Judi Dench and Richard Briers.

+A Canadian production with William Hutt and Ann Morrish was broadcast in July 1961 and April 1962.
 There was also an Australian version filmed for TV in 1962 starring Michael Denison and Dulcie Gray.

-SHAW2020 theatre company produced Village Wooing in 2021/22.
-It won a 'Standing Ovation' award from London Pub Theatres Magazine, 'Best Show' and 'Best Performance' [Maryann O'Brien] at The Birmingham Fringe Festival and was a finalist for an OffFest award at The Offies in 2022.
+The SHAW2020 theatre company produced Village Wooing in 2021/22.
+It won a 'Standing Ovation' award from London Pub Theatres Magazine, 'Best Show' (nominee: Jonas Cemm), and 'Best Performance' (nominee: Maryann O'Brien) at The Birmingham Fringe Festival and was a finalist for an OffFest award at The Offies in 2022.
 Judi Dench said, "It’s wonderful to see SHAW2020 continue to thrive as shown by this industry recognition.
 I wish their production continued success."